DATP4G6/sct/README.md

 dotnet run
 ```

-Or with Nix with flakes enables:
+Or with Nix with flakes enabled:
 ```sh
 nix run
 ```